 This recipe is designed to be used for leftover pumpkin pie.
 The hardest part (that is not hard at all) is to remove the crust of one piece before adding to the blender.
 The rest is as easy as it sounds… just add ingredients to the blender and let it do the work for you!

 After you have blended everything just pour into your prepared mug.
+Don’t forget to top it off with your Homemade Pumpkin Pie Spice!
 Enjoy right away!
 And you definitely will enjoy it. 🙂

 - 2 cups vanilla ice cream, slightly softened

-- 1/4 tsp pumpkin pie spice, and some for garnish
+- ¼ teaspoon pumpkin pie spice, and some for garnish

 - whipped cream, for garnish